 Along with all of the fun turkey activities, be sure to read a few good books to the kids this month, too.

-Here are a few book suggestions to get you started:
+Here are a few book suggestions to get you started (I may get commissions for purchases made through links in this post):

 Feel free to share your favorite turkey activities and turkey books in the comments!
 I’m always looking for new ideas.